RedHatWorkshops/quay-workshop/content/labs/0004-install-quay-enterprise.md

 ---
 layout: lab
-title: Deploy Quay Enterprise
+title: Deploy the Quay Enterprise Application
 permalink: /lab/install/quay-enterprise
-module: Installation
+module: Quay Enterprise Installation
 ---

 Begin the Quay Enterprise deployment by creating a brand new role that allows retrieving and writing Kubernetes secrets via the Kubernetes API.